 If Affiliated Individuals need advice or assistance concerning the application of any aspect of these standards, consult your supervisor or manager, or USA Softball's Chief Operating Officer.
 Affiliated Individuals are expected to seek advice and clarification promptly when they are uncertain about proper actions or practices.
 Affiliated Individuals should be alert and sensitive to situations that could result in unethical, illegal, or improper actions.
-Affiliated Individuals have an obligation to report potential or actual violations of this Code of Conduct to the online Incident Reporting Form.
+Affiliated Individuals have an obligation to report potential or actual violations of this Code of Conduct via the online Safe Softball Reporting Form.